zilliztech/zdoc/docs/tutorials/organizations/use-recycle-bin.md

 # Use Recycle Bin

-Zilliz Cloud's Recycle Bin feature safeguards your data by keeping a record of every cluster that has been dropped, whether intentionally or as a result of trial expiration or service suspension.
+Zilliz Cloud's Recycle Bin feature safeguards your data by keeping a record of all Serverless and Dedicated clusters that have been dropped, whether intentionally or as a result of trial expiration or service suspension.
 If you have changed your mind or dropped a cluster by mistake, the recycle bin offers a 30-day grace period for cluster restoration.

+To use recycle bin, you must be an **Organization Owner**.

 ## Prerequisites{#prerequisites}